4. Emergency response process

 At the conclusion of the incident, the emergency co-ordinator will be responsible for deciding to scale down the response, closing the emergency centre and declaring a stand-down.

-After the stand-down has been declared it may be necessary for some East Devon District Council directorates/services to progress the return to normality, maintaining a monitoring role until the situation is fully rectified.
+After the stand-down has been declared it may be necessary for some council directorates/services to progress the return to normality, maintaining a monitoring role until the situation is fully rectified.

 A post incident de-briefing will usually be called to review all actions taken.